Family and Patient Focused Dentistry in the Twin Cities

 Smile Design Dentistry in Plymouth, Minnesota is a patient and family focused dental office.

-You may have heard that before, about a dental office being patient-focused but what exactly does that mean?
-Is that good for me and my family’s dental care?
+We know you have heard that before, about a dental office being patient-focused.
+But what exactly does that mean?
+What’s good for me and my family’s dental care?
 Some call it the understanding and practice of patient‐centered care (PCC) within dentistry.
+Some call it person-centered care.
 We focus on what matters to you when you choose our dental office and dental staff.

 Dr. Corey Jensen and Dr. Brett Moore at Smile Design Dentistry are very focused on being patient and family focused and I can tell you what it means to them so you can judge for yourself if you feel it would be good for your care.
 We seek to provide great patient dental experiences in every interaction, each phone call, every office visit, every time.
 To meet your expectations, we anticipate them and plan for your best dental experience well in advance.

-How Smile Design Dentistry Focusses on our Patients and the Families we Serve
+How Smile Design Dentistry Focuses on our Patients and the Families we Serve

 1) Patient and family focused starts with the phone call.